Think the Keto Diet Is Limiting? Think Again!

-- Frozen fruit for a smoothie: This may seem odd, but don’t knock it ’til you try it—frozen cauliflower and/or zucchini.
+- Frozen vegetables for a smoothie: This may seem odd, but don’t knock it ’til you try it—frozen cauliflower and/or zucchini.
 Both of these add a creamy consistency to a smoothie, just as a frozen banana does!

 - Hint: Steam your cauliflower and zucchini first, lay it out on a baking sheet, stick it in the freezer overnight, and then transfer to a freezer bag or container.
 This way the pieces won’t stick together and have you bringing out the hammer when you want to make a smoothie.

 - Sweeteners: Stevia, xylitol, erythritol, and monk fruit are all acceptable sweeteners on the ketogenic diet.
 Use these in place of any form of sweetener called for in a recipe.
 Try to avoid artificial sweeteners such as aspartame or sucralose.

 - Flours: Low-carb flour options are nut flours such as almond, pecan, or hazelnut flours.
 Coconut flour is also a great substitute.
 The conversion from all-purpose flour to nut flour is roughly 1 ½ cups of nut flour for every ¾ cup all-purpose flour.
 Coconut flour is much more absorbent and only requires 1/3 cup to every 1 cup of all-purpose flour, in addition to 1 extra egg and possibly extra liquid.

 Easy Keto Mug Cake Recipe